Major development postpones opening statements in former Miami Hurricane Byran Pata’s murder trial

 Opening statements in the murder trial involving former University of Miami football player Rashaun Jones were scheduled to begin Tuesday morning but were postponed after defense attorneys revealed new information they say could reshape the case.

-Jones, now 40, is accused of killing his former teammate Bryan Pata, a defensive lineman for the Miami Hurricanes.
-Jones’s defense attorneys said they received materials late on Friday, Feb.
-13, they claimed showed that police did not thoroughly investigate an alleged confession from a hitman.
+Jones, now 40, is accused of killing his former teammate Bryan Pata, a defensive lineman for the Miami Hurricanes in November of 2006.

-The confession includes the language, “‘I just killed that kid from the University of Miami,’” defense attorney Christian Maroni said.
+The confession includes the language, “‘I just killed that kid from the University of Miami,’” Maroni said.
 “So now we have a specific statement linking that confession to the murder of Bryan Pata.”

 Judge Cristina Miranda delayed the start of the trial, saying the court must resolve outstanding questions before opening statements are presented to a jury.